 Selling an 'at risk' home

-Over 5 millions homes in the UK are currently at risk of flooding, that’s almost 20% of the whole residential property market.
-And with house prices in flood risk areas generally lower than those that are not at risk it makes selling a flood risk home very difficult.
+According to a report by the Royal Institute of Chartered Surveyors, over 5 millions homes in the UK are currently at risk of flooding.
+That’s almost 20% of the whole residential property market.
+And with house prices in flood risk areas generally lower than those that are not at risk it makes selling a flood risk home quite difficult.

 While this is to be expected due to the flood potential, it doesn’t mean that houses in risk areas aren’t sold, or that there aren’t buyers for them.
 However, on top of the cost of the house, buyers can expect to have higher insurance premiums.
 And as stated earlier, there is also the possibility of there being no insurance offer.